hunter-richardson/my-config/README.md

   - [Removable Drive Menu](https://extensions.gnome.org/extension/7) implements a navigation and management menu for removable drives.
   - [User Themes](https://extensions.gnome.org/extension/19) allows users to load Gnome-UI themes.
 ### Miscellaneous configuration
 Many of the above Gnome extensions, as well as Gnome itself, have configurable variables.
 These are available to view and edit either by the `gnome-control-center`, `gnome-tweak-tool`, and `dconf-editor` GUI applications or by the `gsettings` and `dconf` commands.
-The [settings.sh](settings.sh) script will populate as many such variables as are installed with what I think should be the default values.
+The [`source /path/to/repo/settings.sh`](settings.sh) script will populate as many such variables as are installed with what I think should be the default values.
 Since many of the key-values are user-personal, each user should execute it for him/herself. (`gsettings` and `dconf` commands can be somewhat finnicky, so the script may not recognize certain schemas.
 Verify with `gnome-control-center`, `gnome-tweak-center`, and/or `dconf-editor` that the values were successfully written.)
 To load the script as each user:
 ```shell
 for i in $(members dev); do
   sudo --user=$i /path/to/repo/settings.sh 2>/dev/null